Actions in Import Scenarios

 If an action displays a dialog box, you may need to specify certain values for the fields whose elements are shown in this dialog box.
 In an import scenario, you map each field whose default value you want to change, and then you add a row that maps the action itself.
 You map a field by doing the following:

-2. Selecting the name of the field as the Field /Action Name
+1. Selecting the name of the field as the Field or Action

-3. Specifying the needed value of the field as the Source Field /Value
+2. Specifying the needed value of the field as the Source Field or Value

 You map the check boxes in the same way.
 Suppose that you are importing invoices to the Invoices and Memos (AR301000) form.
 Further suppose that in the Recalculate Prices dialog box, you need to select the Override Manual Prices check box and clear the Recalculate Discounts check box.
 To reflect these actions, you add the following rows to the scenario mapping.

-Target Object Field / Action Name Commit Source Field / Value Execute Action
+Field or Action Node (Target Object) Commit Source Field or Value Execute Action

-Invoice Summary <Action: Recalculate Prices> Cleared Once, for Last Detail Line
+<Action: Recalculate Prices> Actions Cleared Once, for Last Detail Line

 Notice that the row that maps the Recalculate Prices action is added after the rows that map the selection and clearing of check boxes in the Recalculate Prices dialog box.